vatsimph/learn/docs/briefings/RPLL/index.md

     **RPLL_F_APP**: “PAL300, radar identified, continue climb 7000”

+### Runway Occupancy Time-Departure (ROTD)

+At RPLL we implement ROTD - Runway Occupancy Time-Departure for **A320 and lower**.
+ROTD of 45 seconds will start at the time the aircraft reaches no 1 position (lined-up on the runway threshold marker) and the pilot reads back the ATC’s take-off clearance to the time it is airborne (wheels off the ground).

 ## Arrival

 When arriving in to Manila, it is best for you to be in between FL160 and FL200 when reaching the border of the TMA or the start of the [STAR](https://learn.vatphil.com/briefings/arrival/star/).
 On initial contact with Manila Approach (RPLL_APP), report your current level.